-Bill and Mary know that, more than likely, one of them will predecease the other.
-In almost every case, Bill and Mary want to provide for their spouse and kids after they are gone in the most thoughtful way possible.
-Whether this means helping avoid unnecessary Estate Taxes, protecting the estate from long-term care costs, or ensuring that their assets do not end up going to the new spouse.
+Bill and Mary know that one of them will likely predecease the other.
+In almost every case, they want to provide for their spouse and kids after they are gone in the most thoughtful way possible, whether this means helping avoid unnecessary Estate Taxes, protecting the estate from long-term care costs, or ensuring that their assets do not end up going to the new spouse.